Red007Master/gamma-scripts/README.md

   After that the script will proceed to install the game using it.

-  The folder structure of your chosen GAMMA main folder should look like this:
+  The folder structure of your chosen GAMMA main folder should look something like this:
   ```
   ~/Games/GAMMA$ tree -L 1
   .